 The Bible is not self-authenticating; it is simply one of many religious texts.
-Like those others, it itself constitutes no evidence for the existence of a god.
+Like those other texts, it itself constitutes no evidence for the existence of a god.
 Its florid prose and fanciful content do not legitimise it nor distinguish it from other ancient works of literature.

 The Bible is historically inaccurate , factually incorrect, inconsistent and contradictory.
 It was artificially constructed by a group of men in antiquity and is poorly translated, heavily altered and selectively interpreted.
 Entire sections of the text have been redacted over time.

-See also: Argument from the Bible, Criticisms of the Bible, Consistency of the Bible, A Compendium of Disbelief, Deconversion: The Bible and A History of God (both must watch), BBC The History of God.
+See also: Visualisation of Bible Contradictions (must read), Argument from the Bible, Criticisms of the Bible, Consistency of the Bible, A Compendium of Disbelief, Deconversion: The Bible and A History of God (both must watch), BBC The History of God.

 “Properly read, the bible is the most potent force for atheism ever conceived.” – Isaac Asimov